Photo by Ralph Kunadt

 in the Yukon or flying routes connecting the Yukon with the outside.

-In 1977 the Yukon Flying Club undertook the task of restoring this
+In 1977 the Yukon Flying Club undertook the task of

 northern veteran to it's original Canadian Pacific Airline colours for